TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/09- Creating an IAM Policy and Assigning It to a Role in AWS.md

 #### 8. **Navigation Controls**
 - **Buttons:** `Cancel` and `Next`
   - Standard UI flow for discarding or advancing the permission setup.
-  - Click `Next` to proceed .
+  - Click Add More Permission - proceed to attach additional policies.Each policy adds new capabilities (e.g., access to S3, EC2, Lambda etc).

+# Add permissions to sprecify  access to  specific ClousWatch resources

  <img src="https://i.imgur.com/rYLZ5R7.png" height="100%" width="100%" />
 <img src="https://i.imgur.com/6aaf6Vg.png" height="100%" width="100%" />

-# Add and sprecify ClousWatch permissions to the policy

-###  Steps Reflected in the Image: Creating a DMS-Focused IAM Policy

 #### 1. **Navigating to the Policy Creation Interface**
 - The user is in the **IAM > Policies** section of the AWS Management Console.
 - They’ve clicked **“Create policy”**, launching the policy editor in **Visual mode** (not JSON).

 #### 2. **Choosing the Service:  CloudWatch**
-- Under **“Specify permissions”**,Select **DMS (Database Migration Service)** from the service list.
+- Under **“Specify permissions”**,Select **CloudWatch** from the service list.
-- This filters available actions and resources to those relevant to DMS.
+- This filters available actions and resources to those relevant to CloudWatch.

 #### **3. Specify Permissions**
 - Under the **Specify permissions** section:
   - Select a service from the dropdown.
 In the image, **Amazon  CloudWatch** is chosen.
   - This determines which AWS service the policy will apply to.
-  - Click Add More Permission - proceed to attach additional policies.Each policy adds new capabilities (e.g., access to S3, EC2, Lambda etc).

 #### 4. **Policy Effect Selection**